c0510gy/Tabular-method-solver/README.md

 # Tabular-method-solver (Quine-McCluskey method)
 Tabular method (Quine-McCluskey method) solver - 2020-01 Digital Logic Design 01

+**ABSTRACT**

+This project was created as a part of assignment of Digital Logic Design class 01.
+In this project, I implemented Tabluar Method (as known as Quine-McCluskey method) using C++ to automate circuit optimization process.
+And also In that process, I tried to lower the time complexity as possible as I can.
+One method that was implemented in this project to accomplish this is getting approximation solution that returns solution that has almost same cost as a true solution of the problem while works in much faster time (In polynomial time).
+Of course, it provides algorithm for getting true solution not only approximation algorithm.

 ## Table of Contents
 * [1.
 Author](#1-Author)
 * [2.
 Version and Compile](#2-Version-and-Compile)